 By: Donna Ho-Faloon Dentists and doctors are not professionals typically associated with economic vulnerability but the COVID-19 pandemic is proving to be a blight on the entire small business community of which dentists and doctors are very much a part.
 We understand enough about how the virus is spread to understand how precarious working life […]

-Updated March 27, 2020 Additional COVID-19 Resources Government and Financial Assistance Programs Managing Your Cash Flow During COVID-19 New Tax Filing and Tax Payment Deadline COVID-19 – Helping Your Employees The Canada Emergency Wage Subsidy Aid for Students and the Canadian Emergency Student Benefit GGFL Service Changes Secure Document Drop-Off Signing Your Tax Return Electronically From Bricks And Mortar To A Virtual Firm In Five Days Our Richmond Road office is closed but GGFL […]
+Updated April 16, 2020 Additional COVID-19 Resources Managing Your Cash Flow During COVID-19 New Tax Filing and Tax Payment Deadlines COVID-19 – Helping Your Employees The Canada Emergency Wage Subsidy Aid for Students and the Canadian Emergency Student Benefit GGFL Service Changes Secure Document Drop-Off Signing Your Tax Return Electronically From Bricks And Mortar To […]

 Is Your Business Prepared for a Slowdown?
 The COVID-19 virus is having a dramatic impact on business owners as they work to ensure the health and safety of client and staff and adapt their business operations.
 The impact of the virus will be felt for many months and will have a significant impact on financial […]

 GGFL is very pleased to announced that we have won the 2020 Best of Accounting Award for providing superior service to our clients.
 We heard from close to 500 clients and we were pleased to learn that 75% of clients rated us a 9 or 10 out of 10!
 “Our clients have told us that […]

 It is a common scenario.
 An entrepreneur has put their heart and soul into developing a successful business and now has some crucial decisions to make about who will run the business and how the accumulated wealth will be shared after he or she retires or dies.
 Succession planning is a detailed, often emotional and […]